zhizhuan/chinesewomenmagazine-finalproject/pages/about.md

 {% include feature/jumbotron.html objectid="cwm001" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;People" %}

 ## About the Collection